agsb/jelly/README.md

 A minimal DIY 8-bit CPU made with TTL chips, to perform native brainfuck using three sequential access tapes.

+-- this project is waiting for a new design, please be kind ---

 ## Why

 To learn how cpu are made inside and understand about signals, gates, latches, pipelines, TTLs etc